Heroin is a highly addictive street drug derived from morphine, a common opiate used in medical settings for pain relief.

 Treatment for Heroin Addiction

-We know that everyone comes to treatment with a unique set of life experiences.
-That’s why we create a custom treatment plan for each and every patient that takes into account their singular situation.
+We know that everyone comes to treatment with unique life experiences.
+That’s why we create a custom treatment plan for every patient that takes into account their singular situation.

-After detoxing from heroin, you’ll enter our recovery programme where you’ll benefit from a personalised focus on your unique life situation.
-No matter what underlying difficulties or co-occurring conditions in your life may have led to or exacerbated your heroin addiction, you can begin to heal the root causes in individual and group therapy sessions, including targeted programs to address conditions such as eating disorders and trauma.
+After detoxing from heroin, you’ll enter our recovery programme, where you’ll benefit from a personalised focus on your unique life situation.
+No matter what underlying difficulties or co-occurring conditions in your life may have led to or exacerbated your heroin addiction, you can begin to heal the root causes in individual and group therapy sessions, including targeted programs to address conditions such as eating disorders, and depression or trauma.

 Your days at Castle Craig are thoughtfully constructed to create a restorative experience where you can heal from addiction, address underlying traumas, build lasting healthy habits, and connect with others in recovery.